hudsonrj/SnipAI/README.md

   <h1 style="margin: 0;">Snip</h1>
 </div>

 A fast and efficient command-line note-taking tool built with Go.
-Snip helps you capture, organize, and search your notes.
+Snip helps you capture, organize, and search your notes with AI-powered features, project management, tasks, and checklists.

 ## 🎬 Demo